The Chasuble Percy Dearmer

 2Brunswick, St. Ambrose’s Catholic Parish.
 Ambrose Mosaic Milan Basilica.
 Basilica of Sant’Ambrogio, Milan, Italy.
 August 18th, 2016. http://www.stambroseparish.org.au/st-ambrose.htm

-Above we see the mosaic of St. Ambrose, constructed shortly after his death in 397 A.D.
+Above we see the mosaic of St. Ambrose, constructed shortly after he died in 397 A.D.
 He is wearing an alb, a dalmatic, a paenula, and shoes.
 This beautiful piece is considered to be a good likeness, owing to how quickly it was created after the bishop’s death.
-If any of my dear readers are able to travel to Milan, do stop in the Basilica di Sant’Ambrogio and find this mosaic.
+If any of my dear readers can travel to Milan, do stop in the Basilica di Sant’Ambrogio and find this mosaic.
 Also see the skeletal remains of St. Ambrose, arrayed in ecclesiastical finery.

 3Percy Dearmer, The Ornaments of the Ministers (London, England: Forgotten Books, 2015), 47-48.